elementor/elementor-developers-docs/src/hooks/custom-query-filter.md

 add_action( 'elementor/query/{$query_id}', 'my_query_by_different_order' );
 ```

-### Show Posts of Multiple statuses in Posts Widget
+### Show Posts with Multiple Statuses in a Posts Widget

-Showing posts ordered by comment count in Posts Widget.
+Use the following to show posts ordered by comment count in a posts widget.

 NOTE: Using this snippet may result in displaying private data.
 Please use with caution.